hydrotho/ChatGPT_Model_Switcher/README.md

 ⚠️ Update 2023.12.31: As ChatGPT becomes more productized, OpenAI has implemented stricter limitations.
 Also, due to personal work commitments and limited time and energy, this project can no longer guarantee to override the usage limits of the GPT-4 model on the ChatGPT web interface.
 If you are capable, you are welcome to contribute to this project.

+> [!IMPORTANT]
+> To enhance the script's applicability, it now supports multiple mirror sites compatible with the ChatGPT official web interface functionalities, such as PandoraNext.
+To ensure the script works correctly on these mirror sites, please visit your user script manager after installation and adjust the script's `@match` field to match the domain name of the mirror site you are using.

 ## Installation

 1. Install a user script manager, such as [Tampermonkey](https://www.tampermonkey.net/).